-Are your worried your kids or family members require too many Christmas presents?
+Are you worried your kids or family members require too many Christmas presents?

 Too many Christmas presents?

-Should you get your kids only 4 items?
+Should you get your kids only 4 items for Christmas?

 You’ve seen the Pinterest posts and social media shares.
 Parents everywhere are giving their kids four items this Christmas: